 Due to the popularization of emoji, bitmap-based color fonts are now also supported on desktop platforms, mobile platforms and on the web.

-BitFonter is a professional bitmap font editor for Windows (with limited capabilities to run on macOS as well).
+BitFonter is a professional bitmap font editor for macOS and Windows.

 Automatically convert scanned images or digital photos into bitmap or outline fonts.
 BitFonter will automatically find character shapes on your image and separate them from the background, will find the baselines and will let you assign the image cells to glyphs (characters) per drag-and-drop.

 To create an outline font, can use BitFonter’s sophisticated fine-tunable autotracing algorithm to turn your bitmap images into outlines.
 Turn on Tools > Options > Outline Font Editor, turn on Export outline font into VFB file, and choose Font > Export > Outline Font or Outline Pixelfont.
 This will export the outline font into the FontLab VFB format.
 Finally, open the VFB file in TransType, TypeTool, Fontographer or FontLab 7, and export as an OpenType PS (.otf) or OpenType TT (.ttf) font.

 Create fonts in a variety of formats usable in printers and imaging devices, mobile electronic devices, phones and electronic displays.
 Convert between any of the supported bitmap font formats (universal as well as vendor-specific: Adobe, Apple, IBM, Microsoft, Palm and Unix), optionally changing between color, grayscale and monochrome modes.